-Florida is home to more than 700 natural freshwater springs, including several swim-worthy springs just a short distance from Orlando.
+There are more than 700 natural springs in Florida, including several swim-worthy freshwater springs just a short distance from Orlando.
 Natural springs in Florida make the perfect place to unwind during humid summers and mild winters.

 These spring-fed swimming holes are crystal clear and remain 68 to 72 degrees Fahrenheit year-round, making them extremely popular for both residents and tourists alike.
 Many are surrounded by park land, offering hiking, fishing, and more pre-swim family activities.
 Others include water slides and mini water parks.

 Top 10 Natural Springs in Florida and Near Orlando

 Families love the sandy beach and gentle slope at Alexander Springs.
 US Forest Service photo by Susan Blake

 Alexander Springs is one of only 27 first-magnitude springs in the state, meaning it produces in excess of 64 million gallons of water every day.
 It has a sandy beach area and a 300-foot spring basin for wading and swimming, open all year.
 Because of its gentle slope and crystalline waters, the setup of this natural spring in Florida is perfect for younger kids.
 Families can also enjoy mountain biking, camping, fishing, nature trails, and scuba diving.
 Canoe and kayak rentals are also available.

 Blue Spring is the largest spring located off the St. John’s River, discharging over 100 million gallons of water daily.
 Experiences include scuba diving, snorkeling, tubing, and swimming (during summer).
 Kids might enjoy hiking along the nature trail or visiting the historical Thursby House.
 Multiple picnic pavilions and a playground encourage all-day fun.

 In the winter months, Blue Spring becomes a warm-water refuge to hundreds of West Indian manatees and is one of the best places to see manatees in Central Florida.
-For the safety of the manatees, all water-related activities at the spring are closed from mid-November through March.
+For the safety of the migratory manatees, all water-related activities at the spring are closed from mid-November through March.